arrow_back

 An HHA that innovates in one of these functional ADL (activities of daily living) areas will likely see a correlated boost across all three, providing a more efficient path to a 5-star rating.

-Potentially Preventable Hospitalization (PPH) is the most difficult measure to control
+Potentially Preventable Hospitalization (PPH) is a critical outcome, yet the most difficult to control

-These hospitalization rates, although key in determining HHA star ratings and payment, are also heavily influenced by other healthcare providers involved during and after the episode of care.
+These hospitalization rates, although key in determining HHA Star Ratings and payment, are also heavily influenced by other healthcare clinicians involved during and after the episode of care.

-Choosing the right external partner can keep patients out of the hospital and secure a home health win for everyone.
+Choosing the right 3rd-party partners can keep patients out of the hospital and enable strong performance in this critical measure.

 Bridging the Gap: From Data to 5-Star Performance